CS3219-AY2324S1-G04/peerprep_question_service/README.md

 **Response**

 - `200` - Success.
-    - Returns question with matching ID as JSON Object with the following fields:
+    - Returns question with matching filters as JSON Object with the following fields:
         - id
         - title
         - description